 (iii) identify alternate placement options.

-(47) Physician-- A person who is licensed as a physician in accordance with Texas Occupations Code, Chapter 155.
+(53) Physician-- An individual who is licensed to practice medicine in accordance with Texas Occupations Code Chapter 155.

-(48) PL1--PASRR level I screening.
-The process of screening an individual seeking admission to a nursing facility to identify whether the individual is suspected of having MI, ID, or DD.
+(54) PL1--PASRR level I screening.
+The process of screening an individual seeking admission to a NF to identify whether the individual is suspected of having MI, ID, or DD.

+(55) Plan of care--A written plan that includes:

+(A) the IHSS required by the NF baseline or NF comprehensive care plan;

+(B) the frequency, amount, and duration of each IHSS to be provided for the designated resident during a plan year; and

+(C) the services and supports to be provided for the designated resident through resources other than PASRR.

-(49) Preadmission process--A category of nursing facility admission:
+(56) Preadmission process--A category of NF admission:

-(A) from a community setting, such as a private home, an assisted living facility, a group home, a psychiatric hospital, or jail, but not an acute care hospital or another nursing facility; and
+(A) from a community setting, such as a private home, an assisted living facility, a group home, a psychiatric hospital, or jail, but not an acute care hospital or another NF ; and

 (B) that is not an expedited admission or an exempted hospital discharge.

-(50) QIDP--Qualified intellectual disability professional.
-A person who meets the qualifications described in 42 CFR §483.430(a).
+(57) QIDP--Qualified intellectual disability professional.
+An individual who meets the qualifications described in 42 CFR §483.430(a).

-(51) QMHP-CS--Qualified mental health professional-community services.
-A person who meets the qualifications of a QMHP-CS as defined in 25 TAC §412.303 (related to Definitions).
+(58) QMHP-CS--Qualified mental health professional-community services.
+An individual who meets the qualifications of a QMHP-CS as defined in §301.303 of this title (related to Definitions).

-(52) Referring entity--The entity that refers an individual to a nursing facility, such as a hospital, attending physician, LAR or other personal representative selected by the individual, a family member of the individual, or a representative from an emergency placement source, such as law enforcement.
+(59) Referring entity--The entity that refers an individual to a NF , such as a hospital, attending physician, LAR or other personal representative selected by the individual, a family member of the individual, or a representative from an emergency placement source, such as law enforcement.

-(53) Resident--An individual who resides in a nursing facility and receives services provided by professional nursing personnel of the facility.
+(60) Resident--An individual who resides in a NF and receives services provided by professional nursing personnel of the NF .

-(54) Resident review--A face-to-face evaluation of a resident performed by a LIDDA, LMHA, or LBHA:
+(61) Resident review--A face-to-face evaluation of a resident performed by a LIDDA, LMHA, or LBHA:

-(A) for a resident with MI, ID, or DD who experienced a significant change in status, to:
+(A) for a resident whose PE is positive for MI, ID, or DD who experienced a significant change in condition , to:

-(i) assess the resident's need for continued care in a nursing facility;
+(i) assess the resident's need for continued care in a NF ;

 (ii) assess the resident's need for specialized services; and